iotivity/iotivity.github.io/_pages/documentation.md

 ---
 ## Introduction

-This [page](https://iotivity.github.io/iotivity-lite-doxygen/) links to API documentation, build instructions and other resources to aid in developing with or contributing to IoTivity.
+This [page](https://iotivity.github.io/iotivity-lite-doxygen/) links to API documentation.

+build instructions and other resources to aid in developing with or contributing to IoTivity.